caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 blah

 ## Architecture
 The model architecure is based on the neural network used by DeepSpeech 2, consisting of two one-dimensional convolutional layers, each followed by batch normalization and ReLU activation.
 After those layers, the model has three bidirectional GRU layers, then a fully-connected layer.
 All layers use 512 channels.
 The output of the network is a 71-element vector where each element corresponds to one of 71 possible phonemes, which includes silence and noise.

 We use a cross-entropy loss function between the predicted phoneme and ground truth phonemes to train the network.
+The cross-entropy loss is weighted to decrease the value of predicted silences, because silences are far more common than any other phoneme.
+The weights discourage the network from learning to always predict silence.

 ## Data
 Description of the data goes here